UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 7           NaN     NaN        NaN      NaN    85254.0     244.0  16.0   41.2  Kinder Bueno
 ```

+Notes:

+  - `outer` will return not only the rows with identifying column values
+    that are present in both tables but all the rows in both tables.
+If
+    there are any rows where any of the column values are missing, it
+    will be filled with a `NaN` value.

-Notes: Let’s colour coordinate this table and explore it on the next
+Let’s colour coordinate this table and explore it on the next slide.
-slide.

 ---